saveriomiroddi/saveriomiroddi.github.io/_posts/2022-07-27-Unexpected-facts-to-account-when-moving-from-metal-to-the-cloud-AWS-.md

 ### The bottom line

 It is possible (but not necessarily) that for some periods of time, RDS reservations are only available for ARM instances and older Intel/AMD generations, but not for new Intel/AMD ones.

+## Service upgrades have unpredictable downtime

+AWS doesn't set any specification of the downtime caused by service upgrades; the documentation is typically fuzzy (reporting a "best effort" approach), and the upgrades have imprecise timespans, without any indication.

+For example, even if one has a redundant Elastcache cluster, and an upgrade specifies "up to 30 minutes" per node, there is no indication about when, within the allocated time (say, 30 minutes * 2 node = 1 hour!), the connection will drop, and for how long.

+This means that if the application has no measures against sudden connection drops, over the whole application, it will experience unpredictable disruption of service during the upgrade.

+### The bottom line

+The application must have measures against connection drops from *all* the services, *all over* the application, even for services configured with redundant topologies.
+If this is not the case, unpredictable disruption of service will be experienced during service upgrades.